Planning your next trip to Morocco? From exploring the Sahara Desert to tasting the local cuisine, these are the 23 best things to do in Morocco.

-Mount a dromedary camel to explore the undulating orange dunes and abandoned kasbahs of the desert, a magical region immortalized in film and fiction.
-Camel rides are also available in Marrakesh (near the Menara Gardens) and on Essaouira beach if your itinerary doesn’t include the desert.
+Mount a dromedary camel to explore the desert’s undulating orange dunes and abandoned kasbahs, a magical region immortalized in film and fiction.
+If your itinerary doesn’t include the desert, camel rides are also available in Marrakech (near the Menara Gardens), and it is one of the best places to visit in Morocco for dual culture and adventure (and both can be accomplished between the humps of a camel!).

 Sip Mint Tea and Watch the World Go By